-After your Parents' Financial Statement (PFS) has been received and processed, you can view your Family Report in the Parents' Financial Statement Online.
+After your Parents' Financial Statement (PFS) has been received and processed, you can view your Family Report in the Family Portal.
 The Family Report shows you how SSS estimates the amount your family can contribute to educational expenses (your "Estimated Family Contribution").
 Reviewing the Family report can help you understand the information that schools have to work with as they make financial aid decisions.

 Remember: Schools use SSS's estimate of your family contribution as a starting point only.
 Each school makes its own financial aid decisions, based on its specific budget restrictions as well as its own policies.

-To locate your Family Report after your PFS has been processed, go to the PFS Online.
+To locate your Family Report after your PFS has been processed, go to the Family Portal.
 Login, then click on "View Family Report."
-Even if you applied via the paper PFS form, you can create a free account on the PFS Online to view your Family Report.
+Even if you applied via the paper PFS form, you can create a free account on the Family Portal to view your Family Report.

 How Schools Use the SSS Estimate of Your Family Contribution as a Starting Point for Making Financial Aid Decisions